keithbuhler/keithbuhler.github.io/american-myth.md

 But we were talking about laws, not philosophic method.

 DR. JOHNSON
 Good reminder.
-But we havne't strayed from the topic.
+But we haven't strayed from the topic.
 For it was these English-speaking, American-thinking fathers who were behind uniting as a new nation under Articles of Confedaration.
 But there was a problem.

 JOSHUA
 What?